 Expect your newborn to take longer to settle to sleep, perhaps more night wakings and/or a little clinginess.

-Is it risky to travel with children during the Covid-19 pandemic?
+Is it risky to travel with children during a pandemic, like Covid-19?

 With more and more people getting vaccinated and more countries opening up to visitors, travel is on the rise again.
-But is it safe to travel with children during the COVID-19 Pandemic?
+But is it safe to travel with children during a pandemic like COVID-19?

-However, families with children who have complicated medical issues and deemed high risk are advised to stay home this summer.
+However, families with children who have complicated medical issues and deemed high risk are advised to stay home during a pandemic.

 If you do find yourself needing to travel and wondering when is it safe to travel with a newborn by plane, the recommendation is to hold off until baby’s immune system is more mature.
 This reduces the risk of illness and infection.

-When it comes to how soon a newborn can travel long distance by car (more than 2 hours) the recommendation is the same as air travel – when the immune system is better developed, at 2-3 months old.
+When it comes to how soon a newborn can travel long distance by car the recommendation is the same as air travel: when the immune system is better developed, at 2-3 months old.

 Hopefully, you’re a lot more clued up about traveling with a newborn by car and I hope the tips on traveling with a newborn by plane will be useful.